emredjan/emredjan.github.io/_posts/2017-07-11-emulating-r-plots-in-python.md

 ### 3. Scale-Location Plot

-This is another residual plot, showing the spread that you can use the assess heteroscedasticity.
+This is another residual plot, showing their spread, which you can use to assess heteroscedasticity.

-It's just a scatter plot of absolute squared normalized residuals and fitted values, with a lowess regression line.
+It's essentially a scatter plot of absolute square-rooted normalized residuals and fitted values, with a lowess regression line.
 Scatterplot is a standard matplotlib function, lowess line comes from seaborn `regplot`.
-Top 3 absolute square-rooted residuals are also annotated:
+Top 3 absolute square-rooted normalized residuals are also annotated:

 ```python
 plot_lm_3 = plt.figure(3)